Strategic Classification with Non-Linear Classifiers: Underlying Mechanisms

 Finally, in the positive direction, $\curveff$ is bounded from above, approaching $1/\alpha$ as $\curv \to \infty$.
 This gives: \begin{observation} No effective classifier $\heff$ can have positive curvature $\curveff$ greater than $1/\alpha$. \end{observation} When $d>2$, Obs. \ref{obs:no_large_pos_curve} holds for each curvature $\curv \in \Curv$ and can be summarized as $\curveffmax \leq 1/\alpha$.
-Though Prop. \ref{prop:curvature_mapping} only implies Obs. \ref{obs:no_large_pos_curve} at points on $\heff$ that are typical, we will show in Sec. \ref{sec:impossible_heff} that is also true at any point on $\heff$.
+Though Prop. \ref{prop:curvature_mapping} only implies Obs. \ref{obs:no_large_pos_curve} at points on $\heff$ that are typical, we will show in Sec. \ref{sec:impossible_heff} that it is also true at any point on $\heff$.
 The above holds irrespective of the shape and curvature of the original $h$.
-In particular, non-smooth points on $h$ (i.e., with $\curv \to \infty$), such as an edge or vertex at the intersection of halfspaces, becomes smooth on $\heff$.
-Conversly, in the negative direction, $\curveff$ approaches $-\infty$ as $\curv \to 1/\alpha$.
-Thus, negative curvature can grow arbitrarily large, and at $\curv=-1/\alpha$ maps to a non-smooth "kink" in $\heff$. $\curveff$ is no longer defined when $\curv$ crosses the asymptote at $-1/\alpha$ because such points are wiped out and have no corresponding $\xhat$ on the boundary of $\heff$.
-This is the exact case of \textit{indirect wipeout} in Sec.~\ref{sec:points} (see Appendix \ref{apdx:no_effect_on_heff} for proof).
+In particular, non-smooth points on $h$ (i.e., with $\curv \to \infty$), such as an edge or vertex at the intersection of halfspaces, become smooth on $\heff$.
+Conversely, in the negative direction, $\curveff$ approaches $-\infty$ as $\curv \to 1/\alpha$.
+Thus, negative curvature can grow arbitrarily large, and at $\curv=-1/\alpha$ maps to a non-smooth "kink" in $\heff$. $\curveff$ is no longer defined when $\curv$ crosses the asymptote at $-1/\alpha$ because such points are wiped out and have no corresponding $\xorig$ on the boundary of $\heff$.
+This is the exact case of \emph{indirect wipeout} in Sec.~\ref{sec:points} (see Appendix \ref{apdx:no_effect_on_heff} for proof and Appendix \ref{apdx:practical_takeaways} for practical use in learning). \squeeze

-\begin{observation} Any point $x$ on the decision boundary of $h$ with curvature $\curv<-1/\alpha$ has no influence on $\heff$.
+\begin{observation} Any point $\xmap$ on the decision boundary of $h$ with curvature $\curv<-1/\alpha$ has no influence on $\heff$.
 In higher dimensions, this is true for any point $x$ with $\inf(\Curv) <-1/\alpha$. \end{observation} \extended{This will play a key role in our results in Sec.~\ref{sec:classes}.}